What is a Decision Stack?

 Vision

-A single sentence that describes where the organisation is going.
-It aligns the room and provides the north star for every decision below.
+One sentence about where the organisation is going.
+The north star for every decision below.

 Strategy

-The coherent set of choices that explain how you will reach the vision.
-Strategy is not a list of goals — it is a theory of how you will win.
+The coherent set of choices that explain how you'll reach the vision.
+Not a list of goals — a theory of how you win.

 Objectives

-Measurable outcomes, each with one metric that matters and an aspiration.
-Objectives make strategy concrete and testable.
+Measurable outcomes.
+Each has one metric that matters and an aspiration.
+Objectives make strategy testable.

 Opportunities

-Testable hypotheses with belief statements and success signals.
-Opportunities are what you will actually try in order to move the objectives.
+Hypotheses with belief statements and success signals.
+What you actually try to move the objectives.

 Principles

-Operating guidelines expressed as "X even over Y" — the decisions that reveal your real priorities when trade-offs arise.
+Operating guidelines as "X even over Y".
+The decisions that reveal real priorities under trade-off.

-Most strategy fails not because the thinking is bad, but because it is scattered.
-The Decision Stack forces coherence by connecting every layer to the ones above and below it.
-When a principle conflicts with an objective, you know something needs to change.
+Strategy fails when thinking scatters.
+The stack connects every layer to the ones above and below.
+When a principle conflicts with an objective, you see it.